This Eagle was sculpted with chainsaws from a large log of oak and is now in a Public Park in the Wigan area.

 This large Knight, 8'6" tall, was sculpted with chainsaws from a large log of oak.
 It is now situated inside the gateway of Peckforton Castle, Cheshire, guarding the gateway.

-This stylised Tawny Owl was sculpted with chainsaws from an oak log and stands alomost eignht feet tall at Prestbury Rialway Station, Cheshire.
+This stylised Tawny Owl was sculpted with chainsaws from an oak log and stands alomost eight feet tall at Prestbury Railway Station, Cheshire.

-Thses two were sculpted with chainsaws from a log of oak for a Primary School - most of whom came out to watch the owl taking shape.
+These two owls were sculpted with chainsaws from a log of oak for a Primary School - most of whom came out to watch the owl taking shape.

 This statue of The Virgin Mary was sculpted with chainsaws from the stump of a fairly poor condition Beech tree - which had to be removed because it was dangerous.
 The statue is just over two metres tall.